Mina-C/FSND_4.4_Iterative-Development/README.md

   3. Please make a shared directory on vagrant environment.
 (Ref. https://www.howtogeek.com/189974/how-to-share-your-computers-files-with-a-virtual-machine/)
   4. Please download from the github.
 Addtionally, following files are needed.</br>
     "lotsofmenus.py" : https://github.com/lobrown/Full-Stack-Foundations/blob/master/Lesson_1/lotsofmenus.py
   5. Under the VM environment, locate the directory which has all the files and folders we downloaded.
-Use the command "python lotsofmenus.py", then "restaurantmenu.db" file will be created.
+Use the command "python database_setup.py" to create database, then run "python lotsofmenus.py" to populate the database.
+After the commands, "restaurantmenu.db" file will be created.
   6. Please run the code with "python finalproject.py".
 And to stop the server, please enter "exit" or press Ctrl+C. Command for turning off the VM is "vagrant halt".
   7. Open the browser and type the address: http://localhost:5000/restaurants.